 Behaviour of pupils outside of school could be grounds for a serious sanction.
-This could be entry to IEB, a Step Out or a Fixed Term exclusion, or permanent exclusion if there has been a serious breach of school policies and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+This could be entry to 'Damascus', a Short off-site direction or a Fixed Term exclusion, or permanent exclusion if there has been a serious breach of school policies and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.